Secure-Instruct: An Automated Pipeline for Synthesizing Instruction-Tuning Datasets Using LLMs for Secure Code

 Several studies~\citep{sandoval2023lost,siddiq2023generate,gong2024well,tihanyi2025secure,fu2023security,mohsin2024can} have investigated the security vulnerabilities present in LLM-generated code.
 Pearce et al.~\citep{pearce2022asleep} evaluated GitHub Copilot, which is built on the OpenAI Codex model, and reported that approximately 40\% of the generated code contained security vulnerabilities.
 These vulnerabilities are systematically classified under the Common Weakness Enumeration (CWE)~\citep{CWE}, a widely adopted category system for security vulnerabilities.
 Khoury et al.~\citep{khoury2023secure} examined ChatGPT in security-critical coding scenarios, discovering that the model produced insecure code in 16 cases, with only 7 cases corrected after iterative interaction with the model.
 Similarly, Perry et al.~\citep{perry2023users} observed that developers relying on AI-assisted tools are more likely to introduce security vulnerabilities.

-\pa{Improving LLMs for Better Code Generation.} Acquiring an effective and high-quality fine-tuning dataset from real-world sources is often expensive and labor-intensive.
-To address this challenge, researchers have explored methods for synthesizing datasets using large language models (LLMs).
-Recent advancements have introduced synthetic data generation techniques during fine-tuning to address data acquisition challenges and enhance LLM performance on specific tasks~\citep{babbar2019data,long2024llms,gilardi2023chatgpt,chang2024survey,liu2024best,abay2019privacy}.

-Self-Instruct~\cite{wang2022self} introduced an automated approach for instruction tuning dataset generation using LLM.
-Subsequent works extend this strategy to a broader range of models and tasks~\cite{alpaca,xu2024wizardlm}, including code generation~\cite{codealpaca,luo2023wizardcoder,wei2024magicoder}.
-Evol-Instruct~\citep{xu2024wizardlm,luo2023wizardcoder} uses ChatGPT to generate diverse instruction-following examples using carefully crafted prompts.
-Wei et al.~\cite{wei2024magicoder} proposed OSS-Instruct, a method that uses ChatGPT to generate diverse coding problems and solutions from seed code snippets from open-source code, to create a high-quality fine-tuning dataset to improve code generation accuracy.

-\pa{Improving the Security of LLM Generated Code.} To address security problems in LLM-generated code, Li et al.~\cite{li2024fine} proposed an approach to fine-tune one LLM by using the vulnerability-fixing commits.
+\pa{Improving the Security of LLM Generated Code.} To overcome these limitations, Li et al.~\cite{li2024fine} proposed an approach to fine-tune one LLM by using the vulnerability-fixing commits.